High-speed quantum networking by ship

 Our assumptions regarding the amount of space within each unit reserved for the actual qubits and necessary control infrastructure are somewhat arbitrary due to the unknown nature of how classical control technology will develop.
 An underlying assumption of this work is that a high speed, high fidelity quantum network is only describable in a future where large-scale quantum technology exists.
-While research related to the classical control of active quantum memories is in its infancy \cite{D14,F15}, initial efforts in commercialising quantum technology suggests that our estimates are not overly optimistic.
-D-WAVE, regardless of their claims with respect to their technology itself, provides an example of a commercial package that requires cryogenic cooling, power and classical control\footnote{The DWAVE two system (www.dwavesys.com/d-wave-two-system) utilises a closed cycle dilution refrigerator, magnetic shielding, vacuum system and classical control in a size approximately the same as a TEU container}.
+While research related to the classical control of active quantum memories is in its infancy \cite{D14,F15,DFTMN10}, initial efforts in commercialising quantum technology suggests that our estimates are not overly optimistic.
+D-WAVE provides an example of a commercial package that requires cryogenic cooling, power and classical control [The DWAVE two system (www.dwavesys.com/d-wave-two-system) utilises a closed cycle dilution refrigerator, magnetic shielding, vacuum system and classical control in a size approximately the same as a TEU container].

 As quantum technology advances, a network architecture based on the transport of reliable quantum memories could enable fundamental tests of quantum mechanics over long distances and then increasingly sophisticated applications ranging from quantum cryptography to distributed quantum computing.
 Our mechanism has the flexibility to service these applications as they develop, in addition to complementing traditional repeater networks as they are deployed.
 Eventually, once quantum computers are commonplace, entanglement will be the fungible resource that enables a vast range of distributed applications.
 The quantum sneakernet is a mechanism that could feasibly underpin an entanglement-based economy of this kind, connecting users of local quantum networks to a global Quantum Internet.